KOrfanakis/Housing_Prices_Regression/README.md

 After pre-processing our data, we selected four candidate algorithms (Ridge, Lasso, SVR, and LGBM Regressor).
 Then, we optimised their performance by performing hyperparameter tuning.
 The SVR model is the best model with a **MAE ~12,788**.
 If we assume the median house price (163,000), we get an **error rate ~7.8%**.
 Therefore, the final performance of our system is **better** than the expert’s price estimates, which are often off by about 10%.
 Apart from the improved performance, launching this model will free up some time for the experts so that they can work on more interesting and productive tasks.

-In terms of the competition, this models puts us at the **94<sup>th</sup> position** (**Top 1%**) of the leaderboard (as of 11/11/2021).
+In terms of the competition, this model puts us at the **94<sup>th</sup> position** (**Top 1%**) of the leaderboard (as of 11/11/2021).

 <br>

 ## References

 For a complete list of references, please refer to the end of each notebook.
-I have used Aurélien Géron’s book to construct the Business Objective section of this file.
+I used the book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Ed.)](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) to construct the Business Objective section of this file.